kamshory/biller/README.md

 **Host**

-Host is the name of the server accessed by AltoPay.
-From this header, the merchant server can find out how AltoPay is connected to the merchant server.
+`Host` is the name of the server accessed by client.
+From this header, the AltoPay can find out how client is connected to AltoPay.

 **X-api-key**